-3.2 Triggering Requests Through Spoofing
+C. Triggering Requests Through Spoofing

-Although the architecture ensures that filter requests come from legitimate parties, it might still be possible for an attacker to spoof client traffic to trigger a filter against traffic from an unsuspecting legitimate client.
+Although the architecture ensures that filter requests come from legitimate parties, it might still be possible for an attacker to spoof client traffic to trigger a filter against an unsuspecting legitimate client.
 The list of possible attack scenarios have to do with the location of the attacker with regards to the victim.
 Only five such scenarios exist:

-- 1. The attacker is in a legacy ISP that permits spoofing. - 2.
-The attacker is in a legacy ISP that performs ingress filtering. - 3.
-The attacker is in a different Terminus ISP from the legitimate client. - 4.
-The attacker is in the same Terminus ISP as the legitimate client but behind a different BP. - 5.
-The attacker is behind the same BP as the legitimate client.
+- 1) The attacker is in a legacy ISP that allows spoofing. - 2) The attacker is in a legacy ISP that performs ingress filtering. - 3) The attacker is in a different Terminus ISP from the real client. - 4) The attacker is in the same Terminus ISP as the real client but behind a different BP. - 5) The attacker is behind the same BP as the real client.

 In the first scenario, the attacker can spoof the client's address.
-However, the attacker's packets will arrive with their true source bit unset and, consequently, the filter manager will know not to issue a filtering request.
+However, the attacker's packets will arrive with their true source bit unset.
+The filter manager must err on the side of "do no harm" and only issues a filtering request when the true source bit is set, relying on low diffserv prioritization when the bit is not set.
 The next two scenarios are impossible: an attacker from an ISP that performs ingress filtering simply cannot spoof the address of a client in a different ISP.
-The attack described in the fourth scenario is easily preventable by either performing ingress filtering at the border patrols or by ensuring that the ISP uses the true source bit internally.
-In the last scenario, the border patrol cannot tell traffic from the attacker and the victim apart.
-In essence, the problem is a local one, and the ISP can use ingress filtering or other local measures to combat it.
+The attack described in the fourth scenario is easily preventable by either performing ingress filtering at the BPs or by ensuring that the ISP uses the true source bit internally.
+In the last scenario, the BP cannot tell traffic from the attacker and the victim apart.
+In essence, the problem is a local one, and the ISP can use ingress filtering or other local sanctions.